 Figure 2: Cost per tonne, recyclables and garbage kerbside service, Victoria 2001–02 to 2015–16

 There are currently four different combinations of garbage and recycling bin systems used by Victorian local governments (in the past there has been up to 14).
 The most common recycling / garbage bin combination is a 240L commingled fortnightly recyclables bin with a 120L garbage bin.
-This system is used by 45 (57%) of 79 local governments.
+This system is used by 45 (57 per cent) of 79 local governments.

-Figure 3 shows that a 240L fortnightly commingled bin system generates 61kg (32%) more recyclables per household annually than a 120L weekly commingled recyclables collection system.
+Figure 3 shows that a 240L fortnightly commingled bin system generates 61kg (32 per cent) more recyclables per household annually than a 120L weekly commingled recyclables collection system.
 Both bin systems and collections are regarded as best practice but the household generation difference is considerable.

 Figure 3: Recycling generation by collection system, Victoria 2015–16

-In 2015–16, paper items were the largest category of recyclables collected through kerbside recycling services – accounting for 59%.
-Glass containers made up 28% and Plastic containers made up 9%.
+In 2015–16, paper items were the largest category of recyclables collected through kerbside recycling services – accounting for 59 per cent.
+Glass containers made up 28 per cent and Plastic containers made up 9 per cent.

-In 2015–16 contamination levels averaged 5.6% (down from 6.0% in 2014-15).
+In 2015–16 contamination levels averaged 5.6 per cent (down from 6.0 per cent in 2014–15).
 Figure 4 shows contamination rates have fluctuated from year to year, but data validation has also shown that generally this is due to the accuracy of data reported by local governments rather than a significant change in contamination rates.